useyournose/manitu-nextcloud-update-missing-indexes-and-bigint-on-phpmyadmin/README.md

 if you know the message before a nextcloud update, telling you, that indexes are missing and columns are int not bigint, here's how to solve it, with no access to a shell or cronjobs.
 You could also put https://apps.nextcloud.com/apps/occweb on your instance, but it wouldn't work when the instance is in maintenance mode.

-Keep in mind that "nc_4366_" seems to be a prefix, and would be different for your installation.
+Keep in mind that "nc_4366_" is just a prefix, and would be different for your installation.

 ## 1. Indexes
 **regular command:**